wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 To do this you will need to add some css changes to your theme.

 == Changelog ==
+* 4.1.5
+* Removed all carriage returns from views to avoid problems with wptexturize
+* Fixed typo in Dutch translation.
 = 4.1.4 =
 * Added Slovak translation file - thanks to Peter Gašparík
 * Added Catalan translation file - thanks to Llorenç